-The Company's subsidiaries also provide a variety of services to employee benefit plans.
-The provision of such services may cause the Company and its subsidiaries to be a "party in interest," as such term is defined in ERISA and the Internal Revenue Code of 1986, as amended (the "Code"), with respect to such plans.
+Employee benefit plans are governed by ERISA and are subject to regulation by the U.S. Department of Labor.
+As service providers to employee benefit plans, the Company and its subsidiaries may be "parties in interest," as such term is defined in ERISA and the Internal Revenue Code of 1986, as amended (the "Code"), with respect to such plans.
 Certain transactions between parties in interest and those plans are prohibited by ERISA and the Code.
-Unless a statutory or administrative exemption is available, severe penalties and excise taxes are imposed by ERISA and the Code on fiduciary breaches and prohibited transactions.
+If it is determined that the Company or subsidiary is not in compliance with an applicable statutory or administrative exemption, severe penalties and excise taxes could be imposed under ERISA and the Code.